Rick00Kim/kururu-blog/content/about/index.en.md

 And I was worked in Develop team and Operation team.

-I mainly did support for Develop teams, server monitoring, writing script for automation and Release to production system.
+I mainly do support for Develop teams, server monitoring, writing script for automation and Release to production system.

 Because of my current work environment, I am comfortable for working on Linux or Unix systems more than Windows system.